 Other security features

 Great news is that we detected no IP leaks of any kind on any tested platform, although it is still safest to use one of Surfshark’s browser extensions to ensure against WebRTC leaks.
 The Windows, macOS, and iOS clients feature system-level kill switches.

-Surfshark uses bare metal servers that are completely under its control.
+Surfshark has diskless bare metal servers that are completely under its control.
 Those servers are set up in volatile RAM which means it can pull the plug on them at any time and they will be completely wiped.
-Some locations are virtual locations without a physical server presence, but these are a) clearly marked in the apps, and b) are run on servers operated by Surfshark and therefore from a privacy point of view count as bare metal servers.
-It also resolves all DNS requests itself on the server you connect to, which is ideal.
+Some locations are virtual locations without a physical server presence, but these are a) clearly marked in the apps, and b) are run on diskless servers operated by Surfshark - whish is perfect in terms of privacy.
+It also resolves all DNS requests itself on servers controlled by itself.

 All Surfshark’s software features the “CleanWeb” option.
 This is advertised as blocking ads, trackers, phishing, attacks, and malware, and is almost certainly a set of firewall rules that block connections based on a simple blocklist.
 Which should work well enough.